-With the exhibition "The Whole Truth," the Jewish Museum Berlin confronts various questions about Judaism and being Jewish: the FAQs, the difficult questions, the funny questions, the clever questions, and the questions that really have no answer.
+With this exhibition, the Jewish Museum Berlin confronted various questions about Judaism and being Jewish: the FAQs, the difficult questions, the funny questions, the clever questions, and the questions that really have no answer.

-Some of them make the questioner uneasy, some are politically incorrect, while others betray something about the person who asks them.
+Some of them made the questioner uneasy and some were politically incorrect, while others revealed something about the person who asked them.

-With an even-handed and witty touch, we present questions through extraordinary objects and installations taken from religious practice, everyday life and contemporary art.
+With an even-handed and witty touch, we presented such questions through extraordinary objects and installations taken from religious practice, everyday life, and contemporary art.

 "How do you recognize a Jew?"